 The frequency with which the Supreme Court made front page news this year, and the influence its decisions have had on elections, government regulation, and the culture wars demonstrate the important role the Court plays in our daily lives and in the country’s affairs.
 Especially under Chief Justice John Roberts, the Court seems not only willing but eager to exercise its judicial power by striking down congressional statutes and wading into treacherous political waters.
 As one sign of the modern Court’s assertiveness, in recent years it has struck down on average between four and eight federal and state statutes every year, compared to the Court’s first seven decades, when it proceeded with great caution in reviewing actions by the coordinate branches of government, and struck down just two federal laws during that entire 70 year span.

 What accounts for the dramatic transformation in the Supreme Court’s role?
-The Court under John Roberts has become a powerful agent in support of limited government, state’s rights, and conservative cultural values.
-Is the Roberts Court improperly intruding into policymaking reserved for the political branches, and thereby failing to “stay within its own lane” as the Framers of the Constitution intended?
+The Court under John Roberts has become a powerful agent in support of limited government, state’s rights, and conservative values.
+Is the Roberts Court improperly intruding into policymaking reserved for the elected branches, and thereby failing to “stay within its own lane” as the Framers of the Constitution intended?
 Does political ideology of the Justices sometimes trump judicial objectivity, as some charge?
-According to recent polls, the public’s confidence in the Court has now fallen to “an alltime low” -- do we need to worry about this?
+According to recent polls, the public’s confidence in the Court has now fallen to “an all-time low”.
+Do we need to worry about this?

 To address these timely questions the Course will discuss the Court’s recent record with particular focus on decisions it issued during the 2023-24 term that ended in June.

+The Course will consist of four 90-minute sessions.

 Session I. Background: How Did We Get to Where We are Today?
 How does the Roberts Court Differ from its Predecessors?

 We will look at history and today’s conservative movement to understand how the country came to have the current, very influential and conservative Roberts Court.
+In this first session we will discuss:

+The widespread criticism of the current Court’s rulings as unduly affected by the political views of the Justices;

-In this first session we will discuss:--The ebb and flow of the Court’s rulings over the past century, from those handed down early in the 20th Century favoring property interests over worker rights, to mid-century decisions that supported New Deal reforms, civil rights and individual liberty, to the current Court’s controversial reading of the Constitution; -- Four individuals who have had the greatest impact over the past 100 years in the growth of the Court’s influence; --The political and ideological movement personified by the Federalist Society to make the current Court a beacon of conservatism, , from its beginnings in the 1980’s to its expansive influence on the Court today; --Ways to detect whether particular decisions are driven by overly political concerns;--Dwindling public support for the Court, and its response in the form of an ethics code; and--Overall takeaways from the Court’s most recent term that we will be considering in more detail in subsequent sessions, and what the decisions suggest about the current Court under John Roberts.
+The ebb and flow of the Court’s rulings over the past century, from those handed down early in the 20th Century favoring property interests over worker rights, to mid-century decisions that supported New Deal reforms, civil rights and individual liberty, to the current Court’s controversial reading of the Constitution;

+Four individuals who have had the greatest impact over the past 100 years in the growth of the Court’s influence;

+The political and ideological movement personified by the Federalist Society to make the current Court a beacon of conservatism, and champion of originalism as a judicial philosophy, from its beginnings in the 1980’s to its expansive influence on the Court today;

+Ways to detect whether particular decisions are driven by overly political concerns; and

+Dwindling public support for the Court, and the Court’s response in the form of an ethics code.

 Sessions II-IV.
-The Court’s Most Recent Decisions and its Credibility with the Public
+The Court’s Most Recent Decisions and its Credibility with the Public.